abarberia/GateDetector/README.md

         with the corresponding image size.
 When no command -w is used, the default is 'weights/size_360.weights'

-    2. If you want to see your gate detector in action live you can run the command.
-OpenCV must be activated from step 2.
+    2. If you want to **see the gate detector in action live** you can run the command.
+Step 1 must be performed and OpenCV must be activated from step 2.
    (Only works for square images)
         >sh video.s

 4. To perform data analysis, run the command